SmartThingsCommunity/smartthings-cli/README.md

 		you might need to run this with admin privileges.
 1. Install lerna globally with `npm -g i lerna`.
 (Alternatively, you can use `npx lerna` below instead of simply `lerna`.)
-1. In the in the root directory of the CLI repository run `./bootstrap.sh`.
+1. In the in the root directory of the CLI repository run `./bootstrap.sh --reset --link-sdk`.
 1. The bootstrap script will compile the CLI but you can:
 	1. run `lerna run compile` to compile again, or
 	1. run `lerna run watch` to watch for changes and compile on the fly, or